 If you are looking for a more cost effective, efficient and more fun way to learning photography there is an Online Photography Course where you receive tuition on a one to one basis with a professional photographer who you can contact at any time, there are no courswork/assignment deadlines, you can participate in the online community where you interact with other photographers on all photography matters, enter competitions for prizes and even gain insights to making money from your pictures.
 This without doubt will surpass your expectations of any online photography course.

-All you need is a SLR camera or preferrably a Digital SLR Camera with interchangeable lenses(which you need for control and creativity with your picture taking), the desire to succeed and to be able to accept constructive criticism of your work by your assigned personal tutor.
+All you need is a SLR camera or preferably a Digital SLR Camera with interchangeable lenses(which you need for control and creativity with your picture taking), the desire to succeed and to be able to accept constructive criticism of your work by your assigned personal tutor.

 If that’s OK then watch the following video presentation which describes the benefits on offer with this amazing photography course and with testimonials from happy former students who completed their course describing the wonders it did for their picture taking: